shirlei/online-services-identity-lifecycle-screenshots/Adobe/README.md

 7 - For the *Edit Profile* option a page is displayed where account details provided on the sign-up can be changed as well as added new information like secondary email and mobile number.
 It is also possible to add a public profile, with details like a picture, profile name, screen name and company ([07-adobe-account-manage.png](./usage/07-adobe-account-manage.png)).

 8 - In the menu _Sign-in and security_ users can change their password and strengthen their account by setting up passkeys and two-step verification.
-They can also connect social accounts for third-party sign-in ([08-adobe-account-manage.png](./usage/08-adobe-account-manage.png)).
+They can also connect social accounts for third-party sign-in and check active sessions/devices ([08-adobe-account-manage.png](./usage/08-adobe-account-manage.png)).

 9 - In the menu _Data and privacy settings_ users have the option to opt out of some information sharing and manage third-party apps connected to the Adobe account.
 It is also possible to request the deletion of the Adobe account from that page ([09-adobe-account-manage.png](./usage/09-adobe-account-manage.png)).